 In 2014, 110 bills were introduced on student data privacy in 36 states, with 24 signed into law.
 In 2015, more than 180 student privacy bills were introduced, of which 28 became laws.
-So far in 2016, 36 states have introduced 112 bills, of which 16 passed in 14 states, according to the Data Quality Campaign.
+In 2016, 34 states introduced 112 bills, of which 18 passed in 15 states, according to the Data Quality Campaign.
 In 2017, 36 states introduced 95 bills and approved 31 new laws addressing the use and protection of student data.

-- A useful state-by-state summary is available in the State Student Privacy Law Compendium, a joint project between Center for Democracy & Technology (CDT) and BakerHostetler.
+- An earlier 2016 state-by-state summary is available in the State Student Privacy Law Compendium , a joint project between Center for Democracy & Technology (CDT) and BakerHostetler.

-- The Software & Information Industry Association offers this Comparison Chart of 2015 State Laws modeled after the CA law SOPIPA (see below) and a Comparison Chart of 2014 Laws .
+- In 2015, the Software & Information Industry Association posted a Comparison Chart of 2015 State Laws modeled after the CA law SOPIPA (see below) and a Comparison Chart of 2014 Laws .

-Links to some recent state laws are below, including some not included in the above summaries.
-The longer descriptions are from the National Conference of State Legislatures.
-You should check out their website as well as back here for updates.
+Links to some specific state laws are below.
+Longer descriptions are from the National Conference of State Legislatures.
+You should check out their website as well as here for updates.

 - California : SB 1177 or Student Online Personal Information Protection Act (SOPIPA) (2014).
 Summary by Cooley LLP.
 SOPIPA prohibits an operator of a website, online service, online application or mobile application from knowingly engaging in targeted advertising to students or their parents or legal guardians.
 These services and applications also may not use covered information to amass a profile about a K-12 student, sell a student’s information or disclose covered information.
 The law also addresses security procedures and practices of covered information in order to protect information from unauthorized access, destruction, use, modification or disclosure.
 A very comprehensive guide was released in Nov.
 2016 by the CA Attorney General office on SOPIPA as well as the two other CA student privacy laws listed below.
 Also see the Data Privacy Guide (2015) on CA student privacy laws, produced by CETPA, the CCSESA and Fagen Friedman & Fulfrost.